-These are the standard grades for U.S. grown guar off the farm.
+These are industry grades for U.S. grown guar off the Farm (there is not a Federal standard).
 Contract price is based on #1 Grade, and will specify discounts for lower grade.
+In many years all guar delivered to WTG was #1.